Theory on developer workflows

 3. Autonomy and speed: Devs want to move fast and guardrails they can trust when they do go fast.
 They are ok with abstractions as long as you don’t remove context from them.
 They want to understand “how to leave a golden path” and go to lower-level configurations.

 4. Stuff they couldn’t do before: Win devs over with functionality they didn’t have before.
-Dynamic preview environments are a good example.
+Ephemeral environments are a good example.

 Most frequent platform use cases for developers